ceramicOS/kiln/README.md

-# iso-build
+# kiln
-Build the live/installer iso
+Build the live/installer iso with `archiso`